IQ404/Archived-Notes/CG.md

 Now,

+- ❓ Show that such "squish" indeed gives the wanted result for perspective projection.

 - ❓ Prove that under homogeneous coordinates there exists a linear transformation (a $4\times 4$ matrix $M_{\text{persp}\to\text{ortho}}$) that corresponds to this "squish".

 - ❓ Prove that: